Evangelical Lutheran Church in Kenya

 The Evangelical Lutheran Church in Kenya (Kanisa la Kiinjili la Kilutheri Katika Kenya) is a Lutheran denomination in Kenya.
-It is a member of the Global Confessional and Missional Lutheran Forum, the Lutheran World Federation (since 1970), the International Lutheran Council (since 2005), and the National Council of Churches of Kenya.
+It is a member of the Global Confessional and Missional Lutheran Forum, the International Lutheran Council (since 2005), and the National Council of Churches of Kenya.
 Its current archbishop is the Most Reverend Joseph Ochola Omolo.

 History

 The Evangelical Lutheran Church in Kenya (ELCK) was born out of the missionary work of the Swedish Lutheran Mission in 1948 under the name Swedish Lutheran Mission (SLM).
 In 1963, the name of the church was changed and registered as the Lutheran Church of Kenya (LCK).
 In 1973, the name was changed again to ELCK with three districts, namely North District, Kisii District, and Nyanza District.

 In 1996, the church adopted episcopal polity, after the pattern of the Church of Sweden from which it had derived much early influence.
 The first bishop, Francis Nyamwaro, was elected that year.
 In 2002, the church was restructured into four dioceses (Central, Lake, South-West, and North-West).
 The first archbishop was elected and each diocese elected a diocesan bishop.

+The ELCK was formerly a member of the Lutheran World Federation, but withdrew its membership in April 2026.